cztomczak/cefpython/docs/api/Request.md

 | headerMultimap | list |
 | __Return__ | void |

+Set the header values.
+If a Referer value exists in the header map it will be removed and ignored.

-Set all header fields. `headerMultimap` must be a list of tuples (name, value).
+`headerMultimap` must be a list of tuples (name, value).

 ### GetFlags